nearform/nscale-workshop/ex8.md

 This tutorial covers:

-1. Installing nscale on AWS
+1. Installing nscale on an EC2 instance
 2. AWS configuration file updates
 3. Deployment into AWS
 4. Check and fix on AWS